jupyter/accessibility/docs/funding/google-season-of-docs-2023.md

 Tell us about the problem your project will help solve.
 Why is it important to your organization or project to solve this problem?
 -->

 The JupyterLab accessibility team has been concentrating its efforts on accessibility remediation through work on interface audits, testing events, improvements to UI/UX and automated testing.
-Due to the limited number of resources and the prioritization of such remediation work, documenting accessibility features has been a secondary priority.
+Due to the limited resources and the prioritization of such remediation work, documenting accessibility features has been a secondary priority.
 As more accessibility-focused improvements are added, it is becoming increasingly necessary that we provide a dedicated focus on adding user accessibility documentation for JupyterLab.

 Through this project, we aim to create documentation primarily targeted at anyone with a temporary, situational, or permanent disability that wants or needs to use JupyterLab.
 We want to provide the JupyterLab community with a comprehensive guide about the accessibility features present in the application.
-For example, developing documentation that answers the questions “What can and can’t I do in JupyterLab with accessibility accommodations?” and “How can I adjust JupyterLab to work better for me with assistive technology?”
+For example, developing documentation that answers questions such as “What can and can’t I do in JupyterLab with accessibility accommodations?” and “How can I adjust JupyterLab to work better for me with assistive technology?”

 ## Your project’s scope